auspol96/CC6012ES/Week 13/2-movie-edit-guide.md

 ```

 📝 **Explanation:**
 - The `GET` method loads the movie for editing.
+(GET Method — Reads from the Database)
 - The `POST` method updates it if the form is valid.
+(POST Method — Updates the Database)

 ---